-BCBAs take into account medical considerations first.
-If a client is displaying challenging behavior, a BCBA will likely suggest that a family see a Medical Doctor to rule out medical causes before starting a behavioral intervention.
+Behavior analysts take into account medical considerations first.
+If a client is displaying challenging behavior, a behavior analyst will likely suggest that a family see a Medical Doctor to rule out medical causes before starting a behavioral intervention.

-Behavior Analysts collect data on the work they do with the client.
+Behavior analysts collect data on the work they do with the client.
 It is visually represented and used to discuss treatment planning with the client/family to inform decision-making.
-BCBAs don’t make decisions based on feelings or hunches.
+Behavior analysts don’t make decisions based on feelings or hunches.

 *Came into effect in January 2022, replacing the current Professional and Ethical Compliance Code for Behavior Analysts.

-Being Clear on What to Expect When Working with a BCBA or IBA
+What to Expect When Hiring BCBA or IBA and Working Together

 Below are seven of the many things you should expect as a client when working with a Board Certified Behavior Analyst or International Behavior Analyst.
 These stem from the Ethics Code for Behavior Analysts from the BACB and the IBAO Ethical Guidelines from the IBAO.
 These codes are in place to protect you, the consumer.

 You should expect confidentiality when working with a BCBA/IBA.
 Ask your prospective BCBA/IBA about their policies around confidentiality.
 Both BCBAs and IBAs are required to protect both your digital and paper-based information.
 They are also required to keep information for 7 years.
 The client is entitled to access any and all raw data, reports and other information collected at any point.